USS Basilone: 1949–1954

 Following commissioning, Basilone proceeded to Guantanamo Bay, Cuba, whence she carried out shakedown training during late October and November.
 She returned to New England to spend Christmas in Boston, Massachusetts, before concluding shakedown at Key West in January 1950.
 On 1 February, the escort destroyer returned to Boston for a seven-week post-shakedown availability.
 After putting in at Norfolk, Virginia, on 24 March, Basilone conducted local operations and served as a unit of the Surface Anti-Submarine School at Key West during the rest of 1950 and most of 1951.
 She spent late November and early December in the West Indies conducting training and then returned to Norfolk where she occupied the rest of the year and the first quarter of 1952 preparing for her first deployment to the Mediterranean.

 On 18 April 1952, the escort destroyer departed Norfolk, loaded ammunition, and headed for Tangier, Morocco.
-Following Mediterranean operations in mid-May, Basilone visited Sicily; Marseilles, France; Naples, Italy; and Gibraltar before leaving the Mediterranean on 17 June.
+Following Mediterranean operations in mid-May, Basilone visited Sicily; Marseille, France; Naples, Italy; and Gibraltar before leaving the Mediterranean on 17 June.
 After a brief replenishment stop in the Azores, the warship stood into Norfolk on the 28th.
 With the exceptions of an amphibious exercise at Onslow Beach, North Carolina, in August and a repair period at the New York Naval Shipyard in September, she spent most of the summer close to Norfolk until deploying to the Mediterranean once again on 22 September.
 Basilone reached Tangier on 6 October and touched briefly at Gibraltar before joining the 6th Fleet.
-Aside from the usual operations, the escort destroyer visited Naples; Augusta Bay, Sicily; Cannes, France; and Algiers, Algeria before departing the Mediterranean via Gibraltar on 26 November.
+Aside from the usual operations, the escort destroyer visited Naples; Augusta, Sicily; Cannes, France; and Algiers, Algeria before departing the Mediterranean via Gibraltar on 26 November.